isomerpages/nlb-biblioasia/_holding-area/The Scoop on Otak Blangah.md

 <div style="background-color: white;">The <i>ikan parang</i> (wolf herring) used to make the fish patties.</div><br>
 <img src="/images/Videos:%20From%20Book%20to%20Cook/5Otak%20Blangah/Tanya_and_Paddy.jpg" style="width:80%">
 <div style="background-color: white;">A little tug-of-war with the <i>ikan parang</i> between host Paddy (left), Tanya (right) and her aunt (middle) to severe its bones so that they can be easily removed later on.</div>

+#### **Recipes**
+This recipe for <i>otak blangah</i> came from Aunty Danam herself.
+Originally from the village of Kampung Chetti in Melaka, she learnt to cook after living with relatives in Singapore when she was 16 years old.
+The <i>neneks</i> (grandmothers) she learnt from were fastidious about their recipes and forbade the use of shortcuts, so traditional tools like the <i>batu giling</i> (grinding stone) were used to make the <i>rempah</i> (spice paste).

+The recipe is published in <i>Heritage Food of the Peranakan Indians</i> (2023) by the Peranakan Indian (Chitty Melaka) Association Singapore.
+Included with the recipe are notes from a <i>nenek</i>, providing additional information about the dish and its preparation.

+##### <i>Otak blangah</i>

+<b>For the fish paste:</b><br>
+500 g mackerel (or wolf herring)<br>
+2 tsp. anchovies seasoning powder (or white pepper)<br>
+2 tsp. sugar<br>
+1/2 tsp. salt<br>
+2 tbsp. sago/tapioca flour

+<b>For the coconut paste:</b><br>
+20 g roasted grated coconut<br>
+40 g finely grated white coconut<br>
+3 tbsp. thick coconut cream extracted from 125 g grated coconut

+<b>For the _rempah_ (spice paste):</b><br>
+40 g dried red chillies<br>
+80 g shallots<br>
+80 g garlic<br>
+15 g turmeric<br>
+10 g blue ginger<br>
+10 g or 1 stalk lemongrass<br>
+15 g candlenuts<br>
+40 g red chillies<br>
+1 tsp. toasted <i>belacan</i>

+<b>Other ingredients:</b><br>
+500 ml thick coconut milk<br>
+1/2 tsp. salt<br>
+2 tsp. sugar<br>
+10g or a young turmeric leaf, sliced<br>
+10 g or 3 kaffir lime leaves, sliced

+1.&nbsp;&nbsp;&nbsp; To make the fish paste, first fillet the mackerel.
+Then with a wet spoon, scrape the fish down to the bones and skin, depositing the flesh into a large bowl.
+Remove any bones.

+2.&nbsp;&nbsp;&nbsp; Add anchovies seasoning powder or white pepper and sugar to the fish and mix well using a spoon.

+3.&nbsp;&nbsp;&nbsp; To bind the fish to make a sticky paste, place the fish into a mortar and sprinkle the sago or tapioca flour.
+Create a salt water mixture, then dip the pestle into the salt solution and gently pound the fish.
+The saltwater from the pestle will further season the fish.

+4.&nbsp;&nbsp;&nbsp; Using your hands, roll the fish paste into a ball and throw it into the mortar repeatedly for about 10 minutes to get a spongier consistency.

+5.&nbsp;&nbsp;&nbsp; With wet hands, shape the fish paste (each about the size of a ping pong ball) into small round patties and set aside on a plate.

+6.&nbsp;&nbsp;&nbsp; To make the coconut paste, dry-fry 20 g of fresh coconut in a pan until golden brown.
+Pound the roasted and freshly grated coconut together with the coconut cream to make a smooth paste.
+Set aside in a bowl.

+7.&nbsp;&nbsp;&nbsp; To make the spice paste, soak the dried red chillies in hot water for 20 minutes, then drain and cut into 3 segments.
+Peel the shallots, garlic, turmeric and blue ginger, and finely slice them, together with the lemongrass.
+Pound the sliced aromatics together with the candlenuts, dried and fresh chillies and _belacan_ into a fine paste.

+8.&nbsp;&nbsp;&nbsp; Put the coconut and spice paste together with the coconut milk into a large clay pot and bring to a boil.
+Add the salt and sugar.

+9.&nbsp;&nbsp;&nbsp; Add the finely sliced turmeric and kaffir lime leaves and cook for 2 minutes.

+10.

+10. Gently slide in the fish paste patties, spreading them around the clay pot and poach until firm.

+11. Lift out slowly, top with the gravy, and serve.

+#### **Related Podcast**

+#### **Related Article**